 Of course, not everyone accepts this historical account of Chardonnay’s arrival into the world.
 Dissenting voices claim that the grape’s ancestry can be linked back to the vineyards of the Middle East; during the crusades of the 1100s, returning soldiers would often bring back the spoils of war from the Levant, including food and agricultural products.
 Nevertheless, there is no objective evidence to support this assertion.
 It has even been claimed that Chardonnay originated in Cyprus; however, most viticulturists regard that as fanciful.

 Chardonnay has long been an important part of this fascinating story.
-The most famous white wine village in France, Puligny-Montrachet, dates back to Gallo-Roman times, known as Puliniacus.
+The most famous white wine village in France, Puligny-Montrachet, dates back to Gallo-Roman times known as Puliniacus.
 Many centuries later, US President Thomas Jefferson singled out the vineyard of Le Montrachet for particular exaltation during his tour of France in 1787.
-He noted that the top climats (vineyard sites) of the Cote d’Or were Chambertin, Romanee, Clos Vougeot, and Montrachet.
+He noted that the Cote d’Or’s top climats (vineyard sites) were Chambertin, Romanee, Clos Vougeot, and Montrachet.
 As a result, Chardonnay grown in this corner of France remains the most expensive (still) white wine available today.

-And yet, Chardonnay is famous for its forgiving nature, and some might say ‘neutral’ flavor profile.
+And yet, Chardonnay is famous for its forgiving nature and, some might say, ‘neutral’ flavor profile.
 This is the central paradox at the heart of this chameleon grape: Chardonnay is massively popular with growers because (unlike Riesling) it does not have a particularly strong character.
 Hence, oak fermentation and/or maturation is an important part of the winemaking process.
 What could be better than a malleable piece of viticultural ‘clay,’ able to transmit the nuances of its terroir with razor-sharp precision?
-From the steely minerality of Chablis to the hedonistic opulence of Meursault, Chardonnay is very much a grape of the soil and climate.
-If the site has a lot to say, then so too will the wine.
+From Chablis’s steely minerality to Meursault’s hedonistic opulence, Chardonnay is very much a grape of the soil and climate.
+If the site has much to say, then the wine will also be.

 It is also notoriously prone to mutation.
 Over 30 different clonal varieties are planted across France today, including the famous ‘Dijon clones‘ developed at the eponymous university in Burgundy.
 Some of the more vigorous clones require a lot of work throughout the growing season, including a strict pruning regime.
 It is often said, with some justification, that Chardonnay is a generally ‘easy’ variety.
 But that does not mean that the grape is a pushover.
-Overmaturity can be a real problem in certain years; in vineyards where the vines are over-cropped, the fruit can quickly transition from perfectly ripe to overripe.
+Overmaturity can be a real problem in certain years; in vineyards with over-cropped vines, the fruit can quickly transition from perfectly ripe to overripe.
 Such wines peak very rapidly and lack the sufficient structure to age into glorious complexity.